Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 5. Cover and proof the dough in the fridge overnight.

-6. Turn dough out onto parchment, reshape if needed, score and bake.
+6. Turn dough out onto a floured surface, reshape if needed, score it and bake.

 Baking schedule